Your evening decides your morning before you ever set an alarm

 Chronotype and adapting the routine to you

 People are not interchangeable clocks.
 Chronotype is the genetically influenced tendency toward morning-lark, night-owl, or intermediate sleep timing.
-An extreme night owl whose circadian peak is midnight cannot successfully adopt a 9:30 pm wind-down and a 10 pm bedtime for months on end.
-The body will push back.
-A morning-lark with a 5:30 am natural wake time does not need the same 11 pm bedtime as their roommate does.
+An extreme night owl whose circadian peak is midnight cannot adopt a 9:30 pm wind-down and a 10 pm bedtime for months on end.
+The body pushes back.
+A morning lark with a 5:30 am natural wake time does not need the same 11 pm bedtime as their roommate.
 The principle that stays fixed is the sequence, not the clock.

 Anchor your routine to your sleep opportunity, not to a universal clock time.
-If your genuine chronotype and work schedule align with a 12:30 am bedtime, your wind-down starts around 11 pm, your digital sunset around 11:30 pm, and your environment cues (dim light, cool room) begin in the same relative window.
-A 7-hour sleep opportunity starting at 12:30 am is a better outcome than a forced 10:30 pm bedtime you fight nightly and lose three nights out of seven.
+If your genuine chronotype and work schedule line up with a 12:30 am bedtime, your wind-down starts around 11 pm, your digital sunset around 11:30 pm, and your environment cues, dim light and a cool room, begin in the same relative window.
+A seven-hour sleep opportunity starting at 12:30 am is a better outcome than a forced 10:30 pm bedtime you fight nightly and lose three nights out of seven.
 The consistency that matters is the sequence and the sleep window, not the absolute hour.

 For parents and caregivers

 If you have young children, your evening is partly dictated by their schedule.
 A practical move is to integrate co-routines.
 As you guide your child through dimmed lights, reading, and quiet voices, you are cueing your own wind-down at the same time.
-After the child is asleep, you might have only 20 to 30 minutes before your own bedtime.
-Use that window for your one or two non-negotiables: a brief stretch, a few minutes of breathing, and parking your phone.
+After the child is asleep you may have only 20 to 30 minutes before your own bedtime.
+Use that window for your one or two non-negotiables: a brief stretch, a few minutes of breathing, and parking the phone.
 Do not try to cram a 90 minute routine into 25 minutes.
 The minimum viable version is the point.

 For shift workers and irregular schedules

-If your sleep window shifts based on your work schedule, the same principles apply, just offset in time.
-If you are sleeping from 11 am to 7 pm after a night shift, your wind-down starts around 9:30 or 10 am.
+If your sleep window shifts with your work schedule, the same principles apply, just offset in time.
+If you sleep from 11 am to 7 pm after a night shift, your wind-down starts around 9:30 or 10 am.
 Blackout curtains and white noise become more important, not less.
 Avoid caffeine in the hours before sleep and follow a consistent sequence of calming activities [5].
-Consistency within your schedule matters more than sleeping at conventional hours.
+Consistency within your own schedule matters more than sleeping at conventional hours.

 For high-demand roles and late work

-If you frequently work late, the challenge is psychological detachment, genuinely closing the workday so your brain stops problem-solving.
+If you frequently work late, the real challenge is psychological detachment, genuinely closing the workday so your brain stops problem-solving.
 The shutdown ritual covered earlier is the single most valuable move for this group.
-A scripted closure sequence (review the day, write tomorrow’s top task, say the closing phrase, close the laptop, move it out of sight) removes the need to decide in the moment whether you are really done.
-You have already decided.
+A scripted closure sequence, review the day, write tomorrow’s top task, say the closing phrase, close the laptop, move it out of sight, removes the need to decide in the moment whether you are really done.
+You decided in advance.

-- Pick your target wake time and calculate the bedtime that gives you 7 to 9 hours.
-Wake at 6:30 am, aim for 8 hours, target bedtime is 10:30 pm.
+- Pick your target wake time and calculate the bedtime that gives you seven to nine hours.
+Wake at 6:30 am, aim for eight hours, target bedtime is 10:30 pm.

 - Choose a routine start time 60 to 90 minutes before bedtime.
 For a 10:30 pm bedtime, begin winding down between 9:00 and 9:30 pm.